 Bots can be broken down into two fundamental categories: attended and unattended.
 Unattended bots are designed to run in the background, where they automatically complete back-office functions at scale with minimal employee intervention.
 Attended bots require interaction; they respond to employee-triggered actions by automatically completing certain tasks to simplify a workflow.

-Virtually any repetitive task or process can be automated — from automating simple copy-and-paste commands all the way to intelligent, cognitive bots that can tell when a customer is upset and escalate the issue to a human.
+Virtually any repetitive task or process can be automated — from automating simple copy-and-paste commands all the way to intelligent, AI bots that can tell when a customer is upset and escalate the issue to a human.
 (We’ll talk more about cognitive robots in an upcoming edition.)

 Basic commands, such as opening an application, signing in (username and password), cutting and pasting, calculating, and saving and closing, can all be automated.
 Applications such as CRM systems, back-office systems — including accounting, enterprise resource planning (ERP), and supply chain, as well as customer databases — and more can all be automated.